I am originally from the UK and hold the NNEB qualification and include over 20 years of

-My name is Michelle Gray and I am originally from the UK.
+My name is Michelle Hatfield and I am originally from the UK.
 I have been working at Blue House since January 2013, initially as a Co-Teacher and since September 2013 as Assistant Director.

 My career has progressed over a period of 26 years, employed in the private, voluntary and maintained sectors of the childcare industry.
 I specialise in supporting children with specific needs, implementing inclusive practice wherever possible.
 The remainder 18 years was spent managing and finally owning my own private day nursery in Derbyshire, England until 2010, prior to moving overseas.